manumonti/taco-web/README.md

 A TypeScript library for interacting with access control functionality in the browser.

-Full documentation can be found [here](https://docs.threshold.network/app-development/threshold-access-control-tac).
+Full documentation can be found at [TACo docs](https://docs.taco.build/).

 > **Warning**
 >